-How To Know It’s Time To Replace Your Walking Shoes?
+How Often To Replace Walking Shoes?

 Whether it is your comfortable running shoes or your formal work sandals, all shoes need replacing at some point, but how often to replace walking shoes?
 Since no shoes come with a clear expiration date, you need to keep a lookout for the different signs that indicate your shoes have outrun their usefulness.